 - Point Guide - a point-style guide offering finer control over object placement.
 It is simply a hotspot that is manually marked within the confines of a defined grid.

 Any number of snap guides can be defined for the workspace, with controls for placement and management available from the Guide Manager section of the Properties panel (accessed when there are no design objects currently selected in the design workspace).
 And while controls are available for adding new snap guides from within this section (from the button), it is far easier to visually add them (from the button) directly in the workspace, then fine-tune them as required.

 Snap Guides can also be placed using commands available from the Place » Work Guides sub-menu.

 The Guide Manager section of the Properties panel - command central for managing visual placement guides for use in the workspace.

 Shown here are examples of the various Snap Guides available to assist object placement.

 During an interactive process such as placing or moving, the cursor will snap to a placed Linear Guide, at the point where that guide intersects a defined grid.
 Using a Linear Guide, objects can quickly be aligned simply by dragging them until they 'snap' against the guideline.
 For a Point Guide, the hotspot for the object being moved will 'snap' to the guide when it passes into close proximity with it.

 Disabling a Guide

-There may be occasion where a snap guide isn't needed while placing or moving a particular design object.
-Rather than deleting the guide - it may be needed again later, in the same or different area of the board - it can simply be 'hidden' from the workspace.
+There may be occasions where a snap guide isn't needed while placing or moving a particular design object.
+Rather than deleting the guide since it may be needed again later in the same or different area of the board, it can be 'hidden' from the workspace.
 This can be achieved by disabling the guide's associated Enabled attribute in the Guide Manager section of the Properties panel.